Skip to Main Content

 Q: What is the role of CRNAs in the department?

-A: CRNAs are a very important component of the anesthesiology care team model.
+A: CRNAs are an essential component of the anesthesiology care team model.
 In this residency program, you will have the opportunity to work alongside our CRNAs and better understand your future role as leader of the anesthesiology care team.

-A: It will be 1:1 faculty to resident ratio for the first 2 months of the CA-1 year then the ratio will be 1:2.
-This means that an anesthesiologist is covering 2 resident rooms.
+A: The faculty-to-resident ratio will be 1:1 for the first two months of the CA-1 year, then 1:2.
+This means that an anesthesiologist will cover two resident rooms.
 The ratio for cardiac cases is 1:1.

 Q: Do you offer electives during the final year of residency training?

-A: We offer a minimum of 3 electives in CA‐3 year with many unique opportunities ranging from research, transesophageal echocardiography, and additional subspecialty rotations of your choice.
+A: We offer two electives in CA‐3 year with many unique opportunities ranging from research and away rotations in various subspecialties

 Q: What fellowships are offered?